What is an electrocardiogram?

 The ECG will be started.
 It will take only a short time for the tracing to be completed.

 Once the tracing is completed, the technician will disconnect the leads and remove

 What happens after an electrocardiogram?

-You should be able to go back to your normal diet and activities, unless your doctor
+You should be able to go back to your normal diet and activities, unless your provider

 tells you differently.

-Generally, there is no special care after an electrocardiogram (ECG).
+Generally, there is no special care needed after an ECG.

-example, chest pain, shortness of breath, dizziness, or fainting).
+Tell your provider if you have any chest pain, shortness of breath, dizziness, fainting,

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure